Apocalypse-Calculator/iOS/README.md

 - Download expo app
 - Run 'expo start' in the command line
-- Scan QR code to open
+- Scan QR code to open and make edits in real time